quicwg/base-drafts/draft-ietf-quic-transport.md

 ## Path Validation Responses

-On receiving a PATH_CHALLENGE frame, an endpoint MUST respond immediately by echoing the data contained in the PATH_CHALLENGE frame in a PATH_RESPONSE frame, unless it has PATH_RESPONSE frames buffered for the same destination connection ID and wishes to limit memory consumption.
+On receiving a PATH_CHALLENGE frame, an endpoint MUST respond immediately by echoing the data contained in the PATH_CHALLENGE frame in a PATH_RESPONSE frame.
+If a packet contains multiple PATH_CHALLENGE frames, only a single PATH_RESPONSE SHOULD be sent in response.

-An endpoint MUST NOT send more than one PATH_RESPONSE frame in response to one PATH_CHALLENGE frame.
+An endpoint MUST NOT send more than one PATH_RESPONSE frame in response to one PATH_CHALLENGE frame (see {{retransmission-of-information}}).
 A new PATH_CHALLENGE frame will be sent if another PATH_RESPONSE frame is needed.

 To ensure that packets can be both sent to and received from the peer, the PATH_RESPONSE MUST be sent on the same path as the triggering PATH_CHALLENGE.